segmentio/segment-docs/src/connections/destinations/catalog/smartlook/index.md

 ---
 [Smartlook](https://smartlook.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a product analytics tool for websites and mobile apps offering visitor recordings, heatmaps, conversion funnels and automatic event tracking.

 This destination is maintained by Smartlook.
-For any issues with the destination, [contact their team](mailto:support@smartlook.com).
+For any issues with the destination, [contact the Smartlook Support team](mailto:support@smartlook.com).

 {% include content/beta-note.md %}